-- 240. Packaged Tuna is a commodity product sold directly to retail grocery chains, grocery wholesalers, and food distributors.
-Packaged Tuna varieties contain similar amounts of seafood, and are marketed in packages, including, but not limited to, cans, pouches, and cups.
-Purchasers of Packaged Tuna are more likely to be influenced by price than anything else when making a purchasing decision. - 241.
-There are substantial barriers precluding, or reducing, entry into the Packaged Tuna market, including high start-up costs (processing plants can cost tens of millions of dollars to build and maintain), manufacturing expertise, access to raw materials, and access to distribution channels.
-Therefore, Bumble Bee, Chicken of the Sea, and StarKist (and the related entities named herein) could collectively raise prices, and, in fact, raised prices, without fear of being undercut by new entrants. - 242.
+- 240. There are substantial barriers precluding, or reducing, entry into the Packaged Tuna market, including high start-up costs (processing plants can cost tens of millions of dollars to build and maintain), manufacturing expertise, access to raw materials, and access to distribution channels.
+Therefore, Bumble Bee, Chicken of the Sea, and StarKist (and the related entities named herein) could collectively raise prices, and, in fact, raised prices, without fear of being undercut by new entrants. - 241.
 Purchasers routinely have sourced and do source virtually all their Packaged Tuna from Bumble Bee, Chicken of the Sea, and StarKist.
 Retailers and distributors must carry Defendants' product lines in order to stay competitive in the markets in which they do business.
-As a result, Bumble Bee, StarKist, and Chicken of the Sea dominated the United States Packaged Tuna market during the Relevant Period, and continue to do so. - 243.
+As a result, Bumble Bee, StarKist, and Chicken of the Sea dominated the United States Packaged Tuna market during the Relevant Period, and continue to do so. - 242.
 Defendants possessed significant market power to raise prices for Packaged Tuna above competitive levels in the United States with a combined market share of 80-85% during 2004-2015.
-Upon information and belief, they conspired to ensure the stabilization and maintenance of their respective market shares in the Packaged Tuna market despite declining demand. - 244.
+Upon information and belief, they conspired to ensure the stabilization and maintenance of their respective market shares in the Packaged Tuna market despite declining demand. - 243.
 There are no economically reasonable substitutes for Packaged Tuna.
 Alternative forms of seafood, such as frozen seafood or fresh seafood, require refrigeration and preparation, such as cooking, before they can be consumed, and lack the convenience, consistent portion size, and ease of use of Packaged Tuna.